Black-Box Testing of Deep Neural Networks Through Test Case Diversity

-We therefore applied the same HDBSCAN clustering process (section~\ref{Sec:Faults}) to the entire testing dataset to obtain data clusters.
-We then considered the previously selected 60 samples of size n $\in$ \{100, 200, 300, 400\} and calculated the number of faults (i.e. the number of covered clusters of only mispredicted inputs) and data clusters (i.e. the number of covered clusters of both correctly predicted and mispredicted inputs) inside each sample.
+We applied the same HDBSCAN clustering process (section~\ref{Sec:Faults}) to the entire testing dataset to obtain data clusters.
+We then used the previously selected 60 samples of size n $\in$ \{100, 200, 300, 400\} and calculated the number of faults (i.e. the number of covered clusters of only mispredicted inputs) and data clusters (i.e. the number of covered clusters of both correctly predicted and mispredicted inputs) inside each sample.
 Finally, we calculated the Spearman correlation between the number of faults and the number of covered data clusters in subsets.
-We performed this experiment using 12-layer ConvNet (with Cifar-10) and LeNet-5 (with MNIST) and report the correlation results in Table~\ref{Tab:Fault_Data_distributions}.
+We performed this experiment using 12-layer ConvNet (with Cifar-10) and LeNet-5 (with MNIST).
+The correlation results are reported in Table~\ref{Tab:Fault_Data_distributions}.
 As shown in the table, we did not find any positive and statistically significant correlation between faults and data clusters.
-We therefore conclude that there is no confounding factor in our correlation study between diversity and faults, thus giving us more confidence about the cause-effect relationship underlying the observed correlations.
+We therefore conclude that there is no confounding factor in our correlation study between diversity and faults, thus giving us more confidence in the cause-effect relationship underlying the observed correlations.
 These results also suggest that correctly predicted inputs belong to separate clusters from fault-related clusters (i.e. clusters of mispredicted inputs) in general.
 They provide evidence that mispredicted inputs belong to the same cluster and share common characteristics that are different from the ones shared by correctly predicted inputs.